Out of Many Scattered Things: Lady Stardust

 “One second,” she calls through the door.

-She yanks off her jacket, throws open a drawer, dives into a sports bra, realizes she put it on over her tank top, then hides the whole undergarment disaster by putting the jacket back overtop.
-She steps unsteadily into socks because she’s always felt like her feet really aren’t her best feature when they’re not in stiletto shoes; it’s to late for make-up, but then again he might or might not remember that time she unexpectedly had her period and ruined a pair of pajamas that she’d later burned so ‘no make up’ isn’t really a thing, she just likes to be ready, that’s all.
-Ready for everyone; Serge is not special; Serge is now extremely special but not in that way, well, maybe a little bit in that way but only a little bit she has better things to think about than all of this so she swings open the door and says, “Hi.”
+She tears off her jacket, throws open a drawer, dives into a sports bra, realizes she put it on over her tank top, then hides the whole disaster by layering the jacket back on top.
+She steps unsteadily into socks because her feet aren’t her best feature when they’re not in stiletto shoes; it’s too late for makeup, but then again he probably remembers that time she unexpectedly had her period and ruined a pair of pajamas she’d later burned so “no makeup” isn’t the worst of her vulnerabilities; she just likes to be ready, that’s all.
+Ready for everyone.

 Self-consciously, Lightcap reaches up to make sure of the artful sweep of her hair.

-“It doesn’t show,” Serge says.
-“Not even a little.”
+“It doesn’t show,” Serge says, “not even a little.”

 “It’s late,” Serge says.
 “I shouldn’t be here.”